The 10 coolest cancelled airliners

 5. Saunders-Roe Princess ‘Maritime people’s Princess’

 Imagine an airline that put the magic realist writer Italo Calvino in charge of procurement and you can be sure they would have had a large fleet of Princesses.
 The aircraft was vast, gorgeous and could land on water.
+The Princess was much more advanced than the Brabazon: the entire flight control system was electro-hydraulic, with the power units inside the pressure hull, and it had integral fuel tanks.
 Sadly by 1952 (when it first flew) the days of flying boats were over.
 With innovative rocket fighters, jet-powered seaplane fighters and giant flying boats, Saunder-Roe’s remarkable designs were out of step with the rest of the world.
 The Princess was the last true aircraft they built, though they did make some hovercraft.

 4. Republic RC-2 ‘Sequel to the Arsey One’